LincolnAuster/amp/README.md

 + [ ] line_length_guide can be configured differently for different file types

++ [ ] Percentage through the file is displayed in the modeline.

 Some fixes:

 + [x] Adding a trailing newline no longer breaks on weird unicode.